johnsonjh/dotfiles/README.md

 defenders of my world.
 We are the masters of our enemy.
 We are the saviors of my life.

-So be it, until victory is ours and there is no corruption, but perfection!
+So be it, until victory is ours and there is no more chaos, but perfection!

 ## Installation